Cuban dogfish: Species Habitat

 The ranges are selected through the S. cubensis preferred habitat.
 A habitat of dark, deep, and temperate waters near upper continental shelves and upper slopes.
 These shelves and slopes are essential habitat.
 These sharks select habitats based on thermal preferences over barometric or photic.
 This means the water's temperature is prioritized over water's pressure or light penetration.
 As a result, based on latitude there is a wide variation of preferred depths.

 The general location of ranges is selected by factors mentioned previously; however, a deeper location specific look reveals more about their placement in the vast ocean.
-This species preforms social segregation within their water column placements.
+This species performs social segregation within their water column placements.
 The segregation is based on maturity and sex.
 Females are found in shallower water above the males.
 In the female populations, mature females are in even shallower waters than juveniles.
 Then for mature males they are found in the deepest waters while juvenile males are in shallower water.
 The water column is segregated into four levels.
 The levels are mature females, juvenile females, juvenile males, and mature males from shallowest to deepest waters respectively.
 This level of segregation is a common behavior among squalids.

 In the first level, mature females are found at 198.11m.
 Second level below the mature females, the female juveniles are at 299.03m.
 Third level, juvenile males are typically found on average at 340.77m.
 Fourth level, in the deepest water mature males are recorded at 327.87m.

 Reproduction

 Long gestation periods and asynchronous breeding are Squalidae family characteristics.
 The gestation periods are species specific development from embryo to juvenile.
 This period of time comprises the process of embryo to birth or egg hatching.
 This species is ovoviviparous, specifically they are lecithotrophic where the embryo carries an individual yolk for nutrition.
 The embryo will develop inside the female until ready to hatch.
-This ‘hatching’ will occur inside the female, and the female will give live birth.
+This 'hatching' will occur inside the female, and the female will give live birth.

 In addition to live births, site association is common among the subclass elasmobranchii.
 Female S. cubensis will return to their original birth sites for parturition.